VirtualFlyBrain/VFB2/content/en/docs/Tutorials/APIs/VFB_API_overview.md

 **2.2** Methods for querying connectivity

-Please see [Connectivity Notebook](https://www.virtualflybrain.org/docs/tutorials/apis/connectome/4_connectomics/) for examples
+Please see [Connectivity Notebook](/docs/past-workshops/connectome/4_connectomics/) for examples.